Analysts' Opinions Are Mixed on These Conglomerates Stocks: Agco (AGCO), Cummins (CMI) and Xylem (XYL)

 Agco (AGCO)

-In a report released today, Kristen Owen from Oppenheimer assigned a Buy rating to Agco, with a price target of $130.00.
+Oppenheimer analyst Kristen Owen assigned a Buy rating to Agco today and set a price target of $130.00.
 The company’s shares closed last Wednesday at $117.76, close to its 52-week high of $118.64.

 According to TipRanks.com, Owen is a 3-star analyst with an average return of 25.1% and a 77.8% success rate.
 Owen covers the Industrial Goods sector, focusing on stocks such as CNH Industrial, Raven, and Deere.